Urethritis

 • Most common cause is infection via sexual transmission of N. gonorrhoeae, a gram-negative diplococcus.

-• N. gonorrhoeae is a gram-negative diplococcus which interacts with nonciliated epithelial cells → cellular invasion → inflammation, neutrophil production, bacterial cell phagocytosis.
+• N. gonorrhoeae is a gram-negative diplococcus that interacts with nonciliated epithelial cells → cellular invasion → inflammation, neutrophil production, and bacterial cell phagocytosis.

 • Sexually transmitted Chlamydia trachomatis infection is the most common cause of nongonococcal urethritis.